heddendorp/section-app-client/legacy-app/README.md

 - Event related information sharing (such as links to shared photo albums and meeting points)
 - Reminders and information emails
 - Waitinglist option for very popular events
+- Implement tutor tools for late payments and event planning

 ### V 1.1